Verilog-A Laplace Transform Analysis¶

 V(out) <+ laplace_nd(V(in), {1}, {0, 1});

-- Add conductance to ground:
+- Add conductance to ground as shown below:

 I(out) <+ 1e-12 * V(out);